Is Your Organization Ready for TEFCA?

 The eHealth Exchange Can Help

-eHealth Exchange is already preparing for TEFCA on behalf of its network members.
-The eHealth Exchange is closely following the work of the RCE and ONC, and implementing anticipated information technology and policies to be in the best position possible to apply to become a Qualified Health Information Network (QHIN) as soon as the process opens.
+eHealth Exchange has applied for TEFCA on behalf of its network members.
+The eHealth Exchange is closely following the work of the RCE and ONC, and implementing anticipated information technology and policies to be in the best position to become a Qualified Health Information Network (QHIN).
 This means eHealth Exchange anticipates a seamless addition of the TEFCA for its members that choose to opt-in when it becomes available.

 In the meantime, eHealth Exchange participants are already enjoying the time and money saving advantages for a nationwide, secure health information network with innovative use cases.